top of page

 Martin Cash in later years.

 Martin was born in Enniscorthy, County Wexford, Ireland, in 1808 to George and Margaret Cash.
-He was working as a farm boy in until he was convicted for house breaking in 1827, when he saw a man embracing his own woman.
+He was working as a farm boy until he was convicted for house breaking in 1827, when he saw a man embracing his own woman.
 According to Martin, he shot the interloper in the buttocks.

 For his efforts, Martin was transported to Sydney for seven years on the Marquis of Huntley and assigned to George Bowman in the Hunter Valley where he stayed, even after receiving his ticket-of-leave.
 From here he became involved in cattle duffing and with his partner, Bessie Clifford, headed for Van Diemen's Land.